[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 [1]Howard I. Feinberg, The Best of Photojournalism 16: The Year in Pictures, (Philadelphia: Running Press Book Publishers, 1991), 232.

 When Dr. Keith Parks went to the Foreign Mission Board in 1975, his responsibility was to head up the mission support division.
-Establishing one of the finest communications departments possible was one of the goals that Dr. Parks had set for himself and the Foreign Mission Board.
-Taking a look around the denomination he discovered that the finest photojournalism work being done was done by Don Rutledge.
-However, now Don was working for the Home Mission Board.
+Establishing one of the finest communications departments possible was one of Dr. Parks’s goals for himself and the Foreign Mission Board.
+He discovered Don Rutledge did the finest photojournalism work around the denomination.
+However, Don is now working for the Home Mission Board.

-During this time while Dr. Parks was trying to give direction to the communications department, Everette Hullum and Don Rutledge were asked to give a workshop at the Foreign Mission board.
-During the workshop Don and Everette talked about working as a team and how they did coverages.
+While Dr. Parks was trying to direct the communications department, Everette Hullum and Don Rutledge were asked to provide a workshop at the Foreign Mission board.
+During the seminar, Don and Everette talked about working as a team and how they did coverages.
 Don remembers that Dr. Parks sat in on the workshop.

-Later around 1979, Dr. Keith Parks heard through the grape vine that Don Rutledge may be interested in leaving the Home Mission Board.
-It was then, that Dr. Keith Parks approached Don to come to the Foreign Mission Board.[41]
+Later, around 1979, Dr. Keith Parks heard through the grapevine that Don Rutledge may be interested in leaving the Home Mission Board.
+Then, Dr. Keith Parks approached Don to come to the Foreign Mission Board.[41]
 He also tried to get Everette Hullum but was unable to do so.

 “I feel that he [Don Rutledge] brought a new standard and new level of photojournalism here [Foreign Mission Board] to The Commission as well as other products,” said Dr. Parks.
-“The significant detail about Don is not only his sensitivity but that he gives so unselfishly.
-Many others have come on our staff fairly new and fairly young and Don has given a lot of time training them, giving them tips and working with them.
-He has shared his own expertise very unselfishly.”[42]
-This writer is one of the ones that Don took under his wing and trained at the Foreign Mission Board.
+“The significant detail about Don is not only his sensitivity but also his unselfishly giving.
+Many others have come on our staff fairly new and fairly young, and Don has given a lot of time training them, giving them tips, and working with them.
+He has shared his expertise very unselfishly.”[42]
+This writer is one of the ones Don took under his wing and trained at the Foreign Mission Board.
 Joanna Pinneo was another of those whom Don helped.
-She successfully took the suggestions of Don and moved on to work with Black Star and later with National Geographic.
+She successfully took Don’s suggestions and moved on to work with Black Star and National Geographic.

 Figure 32 In Guatamalla, missionary Jane Parker works with the Kechi Indians.

-When Don worked with a person it was usually because they initiated the contact rather than Don.
-This occured as a person went to Don asking for advice and continued to return over and over and put into practice Don’s suggestions.
-Those that did understand and were able to incorporate the suggestions of Don into their own direction in photography did very well.
+When Don worked with a person, it was usually because they initiated the contact rather than Don.
+This occurred as a person went to Don asking for advice and continued to return over and over and put into practice Don’s suggestions.
+Those who understood and could incorporate Don’s suggestions into their direction in photography did very well.

 “We needed a flagship piece at the Board,” said Dr. Parks.[43]
 They made The Commission magazine that flagship.
-To communicate the message through this piece they determined that they needed on the spot coverage.
-In the past they had done this, but had got away from on the spot coverage.
-They were relying on the missionaries to send in information that they could from the fields.
+They determined they needed on-the-spot coverage to communicate the message through this piece.
+They had done this but had gotten away from on-the-spot coverage.
+They relied on the missionaries to send in information they could from the fields.
 They designed the idea of getting information at the location.
 The philosophy of team coverage was the direction taken by the board.
 They hooked a writer and a photographer together to work on projects.
-They went to the countries to gather the together material to be used in publications.
-Some of the material was used for mission studies, for news releases and feature articles.
+They went to the countries to gather together material to be used in publications.
+Some material was used for mission studies, news releases, and feature articles.

-Figure 14 March 1985, was when Don went to Ethiopia to cover the hunger problem.
-Here volunteer nurse Sally Jones holds an Ethipian child and comforts the child in the midst of other babies who are being held by their mothers.
+On 14 March 1985, shows to Egoingpia to cover the hunger problem.
+Here, volunteer nurse Sally Jones holds an Ethiopian child and comforts the child amid other babies their mothers are having.

 The team philosophy was not new in Southern Baptist life.
-It was basically copied from the Home Mission Board with Don acting as a consultant.
+It was copied from the Home Mission Board, with Don acting as a consultant.
 Don also brought ideas from his days with Black Star to the Home Mission Board.
-The old saying of two heads are better than one really applies to effective communication.
-Besides a writer and photographer working together the team was actually bigger.
-A designer, editor, department head, librarian and others were included in the planning process all the way to the distribution of the product.
+The old saying two heads are better than one applies to effective communication.
+Besides a writer and photographer working together, the team was more significant.
+A designer, editor, department head, librarian, and others were included in the planning process for the distribution of the product.
 The team concept made everyone on the team become specialists.
-This specialization cause each person to make his contribution the best possible.
-The photographer concentrated on the images and the writer could concentrate on the words.
+This specialization causes each person to make his contribution the best possible.
+The photographer concentrated on the images, and the writer could concentrate on the words.
 The designer worked at combining the two elements to work together to communicate the most effective package possible.

-Before these coverages could take place, issues like budget needs had to be raised and planned into the schedule.
-Often planning a year or so in advance was done to work out necessary details.
-Often these plans would change at the last moment.
-Even with detailed planning the team discovered that when they arrived on the field, the missionaries did not understand what the team was doing.
+Before these coverages could occur, issues like budget needs had to be raised and planned into the schedule.
+Planning a year or so was often done to work out necessary details.
+Usually, these plans would change at the last moment.
+Even with detailed planning, the team discovered that when they arrived on the field, the missionaries did not understand what the group was doing.
 Due to the miles and cultural patterns involved in trying to communicate with the whole world, many problems had to be faced.

-All this planning later helped them to respond positively in crisis situations.
-They covered the Earthquake in Mexico City, and the mud slide in Columbia.
-Both of these coverages were released through Associated Press and helped the world see how Southern Baptists were responding to the crisis of the world.
+All this planning later helped them to respond positively in crises.
+They covered the Earthquake in Mexico City and the mudslide in Columbia.
+Both of these coverages were released through the Associated Press and helped the world see how Southern Baptists responded to the world’s crisis.
 This provided good public relations.
-It helped Southern Baptists who never see The Commission magazine or a Baptist state paper see for the first time in their local paper the positive work being done through Southern Baptist missions.
+It helped Southern Baptists who had never seen The Commission magazine or a Baptist state paper see the positive work done through Southern Baptist missions for the first time in their local paper.

 Figure 37 Joy is all that can be seen in the eyes of the young.
 Rescued from starvation and given hope once again.